-Within the Creative and Prosperous City Strategy, the Live Music Action Plan is placed as a priority within Outcome Three: 'arts, culture and creative expression are part of everyday life', recognising that arts and culture are part of what makes our City unique.
-The value and reach of live music also means it has a significant part to play in the other key outcomes from the Strategy, being 'a City of dynamic and distinctive places and precincts' and 'a prosperous City that connects and grows business'.
-The actions contained within the Plan all align to support and deliver on these outcomes.
+Within the Creative and Prosperous City Strategy, the Live Music Action Plan is a priority within Outcome Three: 'Arts, culture and creative expression are part of everyday life', which recognises that arts and culture are part of what makes our City unique.
+The value and reach of live music also mean it has a significant part to play in the other key outcomes from the strategy, being 'a City of dynamic and distinctive places and precincts' and 'a prosperous City that connects and grows business'.
+The actions outlined in the plan all align to support and deliver on these outcomes.

-The draft Plan is holistic; considering how our collective services can work together to assist in the recovery of the local music scene our diverse community needs, through partnership and collaboration.
-It is ambitious; aiming to recover what we cherished before the pandemic, to assist and embrace new models and to make it sustainable.
-It is also honest; recognising our challenges and confronting and addressing them.
+The draft Plan is holistic.
+It considers how Council and industry can work together, through partnership and collaboration, to assist in the recovery of the local music scene that our diverse community needs.
+It is ambitious, aiming to recover what we cherished before the pandemic, to assist and embrace new models and to make it sustainable.
+It is also honest, acknowledging our challenges and confronting and addressing them.

-The draft Plan recognises the vital role that live music has to play in the everyday life of Port Phillip - its communities, its identity and its past, present and future - and it is a commitment that local live music shall live on for years to come.
+The draft Plan recognises the vital role that live music plays in the everyday life of Port Phillip, being central to its communities, its identity and its past, present and future, and it is a commitment that local live music shall live on for years to come.